ProxiBlue/vagrant-communicator-docker/README.md

 ```

-you likely need to chnage the shell to /bin/sh
+you likely need to change the shell to /bin/sh

 ## Solved issues?